-Next Steps:
+Next steps:

-The Tent Partnership for Refugees can work with companies to help them address specific transportation barriers for their workforce.
-To learn more about Tent and its services, reach out at info@tent.org.
+Developing transportation options to accommodate refugee employees will improve your company's ability to recruit, integrate, and retain refugee talent.
+The Tent Partnership for Refugees can work with companies on an individual basis to help them address transportation barriers for their specific workforce.
+To learn more about Tent and its services, reach out at info@tent.org